|Climate control||Nest Learning Thermostat||Check Price||

 Lastly, some bulbs require an extra hub to connect to your smart home.
 If you don’t want extra gear kicking around your house, it’s best to opt for something that connects directly.

-You have three color choices when you buy these full-featured bulbs.
+As the best Google smart home lightbulbs you have three color choices when you buy these full-featured bulbs.
 You can get full-color reproduction in case you want wacky hues like bright red or blue.
 You can get warm white for a consistent look.
 Or, you can get an adjustable white model, which allows you to go between warm and cool tones.
 They connect easily and don’t require a hub to set up so you’ll have illumination soon after taking them out of the box.